Theun-Hinboun Dam and Expansion Project

 The project diverts water from the Theun to the Hai and Hinboun Rivers (see map), causing serious erosion and flooding in these river basins.
 Many villagers living along the Hai and Hinboun Rivers have abandoned wet-season rice fields because the floods have made rice cultivation unviable.
 The flooding has also caused water contamination, livestock deaths and other hardships for villagers living downstream.
 Alarmingly, water fluctuations have reportedly resulted in the death of several people.
 But THPC’s mitigation and compensation program started too late and has done too little to address these impacts, ignoring the recommendations of a review the company itself commissioned.

 The Theun-Hinboun Power Company is a joint venture between the Government of Laos, Norwegian state-owned company Statkraft and GMS Power of Thailand.
 Although the project has made villagers poorer, it has generated windfall profits for its shareholders.
 Located downstream from the Nam Theun 2 Dam, Theun-Hinboun's earnings were boosted by the long delays in Nam Theun 2's implementation.
 To make up for the reduced water flows caused by Nam Theun 2 and to increase profits, the company built second dam on the

 International Rivers is closely monitoring the situation of affected communities, particularly those located downstream.
-We are working to ensure villagers who have been displaced by the Theun-Hinboun Dam and Expansion Project receive full remedial support until their livelihoods have been restored.
-We are also calling on THPC to establish an international monitoring system in line with the guidelines set out by the World Commission on Dams, including making a commitment to ensure the monitoring reports are publicly accessible in Lao and English languages.
+We are calling on THPC to ensure villagers who have been displaced by their projects receive full remedial support until their livelihoods have been restored.
+We also have issued several letters to THPC, urging them to establish an international monitoring system in line with the guidelines set out by the World Commission on Dams, including making a commitment to ensure the monitoring reports are publicly accessible in Lao and English languages.